iterative/dvc.org/content/blog/2022-2-15-february-22-heartbeat.md

     😎 GitHub Goodness and Integrations,

-    💻 Online Cours is live,
+    💻 Online Course is live,

     🚀 Info on our growing team, and more!
 picture: 2022-02-17/heartbeat-february.png